 External pressure on the Center and the University grew and eventually the program fell casualty to academic politics.
 (You can find a 1982 peer review of the Center’s work by Professors M. Bruce Johnson and Vernon W. Ruttan here.)
 Baden left MSU in 1982 to found the Political Economy Research Center (PERC), of which he was Chairman until creating FREE in 1985.
 PERC, now known as the Property and Environment Research Center, and FREE have no formal relationship.

-FREE has consistently fought corporate subsidies (see “A Welfare Act for U.S. Oil” and “Spare that Tree”) fostering exploitation and strongly advocates such efforts as wolf reintroduction to the federal lands of the West.
+FREE has consistently fought corporate subsidies (see Baden's WSJ article, “A Welfare Act for U.S. Oil”) fostering exploitation and strongly advocates such efforts as wolf reintroduction to the federal lands of the West.
 The intellectually naïve confuse FREE’s classical liberal, pro-market process orientation with that advocated by supporters of a subsidized, pro-business position that exploits the environment (e.g., below-cost timber sales on the national forests).

 These links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement by the Foundation for Research on Economics & the Environment.